steveklabnik/jujutsu-tutorial/src/sharing-code/updating-prs.md

 Parent commit      : vmunwxsk f6f7dce9 add a comment to main Added 0 files, modified 1 files, removed 0 files
 $ jj git push
-Branch changes to push to origin:
+Changes to push to origin:
-  Force branch push-vmunwxsksqvk from 8f7dcd91ecbf to 752534beb39f
+  Move sideways bookmark push-vmunwxsksqvk from 8f7dcd91ecbf to 752534beb39f
 ```

 And now we're good!
 Just that easy.
 If we didn't want to move `@`, we could have